bhojak/TFLRoad/README.md

 # How to build on your environment

-1. Download zip file or pull in your local repository
+1. Download zip file or clone in your local repository

 2. open Android Studio and import project